jju/stubbl/teams/orbitalmachine.md

 The GCIX season was their first in which they did not lead the league in Casualties inflicted.

-In GCXI the Machine did not make the playoffs (but as former Green Cup winners they did not face relegation).
+In GCXI the Machine did not make the playoffs despite being projected for a winning season (but as former Green Cup winners they did not face relegation in the UBBL Challenge tournament).

-#### Projection GCXI

-W-D-L 8-1-6

-The Machine is due for another deep playoff run and this season could be the one where they take advantage of a tough-to-call division.
-The more interesting race might be to see if they can wrestle the [Iron Fist](../prizes/teamcasualties) from the [Ravenous Eagles](ravenouseagles).

 #### GCXI Recap